1. Purpose of procedures

 The maximum time refers to elapsed calendar years starting from the year in which credit was first achieved in the program and is inclusive of periods of interruption, discontinuation or exclusion.

 24.1 On application from the student, the Program Coordinator may grant an extension of the maximum period for completion of a program where the Program Coordinator is satisfied that exceptional circumstances affected the student's progress in the program and that the student has an expectation of completing the program within a reasonable period.

 24.2 In order to ensure that the student’s knowledge and skills are up to date and comparable to other graduates, the Program Coordinator may revoke credit for courses and require the student to repeat courses or substitute courses.

 24.3 When approving an extension, the Program Coordinator must specify the study program the student is required to complete and the period of extension.

 25. Conferral of Awards

-25.1 Awards are conferred by the Chairperson of Academic Board under delegated authority from Council.
+25.1 Awards are conferred by Academic Board under delegated authority from Council.